Skip to content

 3. How many days does it take to detox from alcohol?

-The acute phase of alcohol detox lasts three to seven days when the body clears alcohol from the system and experiences withdrawal symptoms.
+The acute phase of alcohol detoxification lasts three to seven days when the body clears alcohol from the system and experiences withdrawal symptoms.

 4. What are the common symptoms of detoxing from alcohol?